-Shining Star Achievement in Research Award
+Shining Star Research Award

-Rising Star Emerging Scholar Certificate
+Rising Star Emerging Scholar Award

-Star Humanitarian Award in Global Health
+Star Humanitarian Award

 All nominations must include the following:

-- Indication of specific award category
+- The award category

-- A brief description (< 500 words) of the candidate’s contribution to transnational research and why they should receive the specific Global Connections Award.
+- A brief description (< 500 words) of the candidate’s contribution to transnational research and why they should receive the specific Global Connections Award

 - Nominations for the North Star Medal of Lifetime Achievement must include a statement highlighting the candidate’s career and contribution to transnational research.